 The practitioner may submit charges for the administration or dispensing of contraceptive drugs or supplies purchased using the appropriate HCPCS Code.
+NDCs, when noted on the Practitioner Fee Schedule as required, should be billed according to Appendix A-8.
 Providers must dispense the three (3) month supply allowable by the Department whenever possible.
 Exceptions may be made when medically contraindicated and documented in the patient's chart, or if patient and provider decision making does not require a three month supply to be dispensed.

-When charges are made for family planning services, the Family Planning Field/Indicator should be completed.
+Procedure: When charges are made for family planning services, the Family Planning Field/Indicator should be completed.
 The appropriate CPT code(s) should be submitted with modifier FP.
 Diagnosis coding should document the family planning service provided.
 For administered or dispensed contraceptive drugs, devices and supplies obtained through the 340B program, charges must be no more than the actual acquisition cost for the product plus the appropriate Department established 340B dispensing fee as noted on the Practitioner Fee Schedule.